Guide to Mammography Systems – How to Pick a System

 Main Differences

 Analog mammography captures the X-ray beams on film cassettes.
-That creates an image on film that can be examined directly or turned into a digital image with a CR reader.
+This creates an image on film that can be examined directly, or it can be turned into a digital image with a CR reader.

-As opposed to this, a digital mammography captures the X-ray on a digital detector which creates the digital mammogram.
-This allows the images to be analysed on specialized high-resolution monitors.
+On the other hand, digital mammography captures the X-ray on a digital detector which creates the digital mammogram.
+This allows the images to be analyzed on specialized high-resolution monitors.

-This also allows for easy use of digital tools in the analysis.
+This also allows for easy use of digital tools during analysis and diagnostics.

-However, they can also be printed if needed.
+However, the images can be printed if needed.

 Digital Mammography Systems